georgheinze/flicflac/README.md

 ## LogisticRegression/FLICFLAC.SAS

 This macro implements the FLIC and FLAC methods as described by Puhr, Heinze, Nold, Lusa and Geroldinger (2017).
 These methods are particularly interesting for predicting with penalized logistic regression.
 Unlike the default Firth correction, with FLIC and FLAC it is guaranteed that the average predicted probability is equal to the observed event rate.
 With rare events, Firth correction can lead to inflated average predicted proabilities such that predictions are biased high.
-Recently, van Calster, van Smeden, de Cock and Steyerberg (2020) showed that the FLIC method can yield calibration slopes which have mean squared error smaller than competing methods that use cross-validation to tune penalty parameters such as the Lasso or ridge regression .
+Recently, van Calster, van Smeden, de Cock and Steyerberg (2020) showed that the FLIC method can yield calibration slopes which have mean squared error smaller than competing methods that use cross-validation to tune penalty parameters such as the Lasso or ridge regression.

 ## ConditionalLogisticRegression/CFL.SAS